After completing this chapter, you will be able to:

 The lower extremity is well structured for its functions of weight bearing and locomotion. ©JUPITERIMAGES/Brand X/Alamy Stock Photo

 The hip is a ball-and-socket joint (Figure 8-1).
 The ball is the head of the femur, which forms approximately two-thirds of a sphere.
 The socket is the concave acetabulum, which is angled obliquely in an anterior, lateral, and inferior direction.
 Joint cartilage covers both articulating surfaces.
 The cartilage on the acetabulum is thicker around its periphery, where it merges with a rim, or labrum, of fibrocartilage that contributes to the stability of the joint.
 Hydrostatic pressure is greater within the labrum than outside of it, contributing to lubrication of the joint.
 The acetabulum provides a much deeper socket than the glenoid fossa of the shoulder joint, and the bony structure of the hip is, therefore, much more stable or less likely to dislocate than that of the shoulder.

 The bony structure of the hip.

 Several large, strong ligaments also contribute to the stability of the hip (Figure 8-2).
 The extremely strong iliofemoral or Y ligament and the pubofemoral ligament strengthen the joint capsule anteriorly, with posterior reinforcement from the ischiofemoral ligament.
 Tension in these major ligaments acts to twist the head of the femur into the acetabulum during hip extension, as when a person moves from a sitting to a standing position.
-The iliofemoral ligament is the ...
+The iliofemoral ligament is the primary stabilizer of the ...